C2DH/ranketwo/_units/manuscript.md

 ---

-A lesson about how the dynamics of the World Wide Web have led to the prioritisation of the aesthetic value of a mediaeval manuscript - at the expense of its original, unillustrated, less attractive version.
+UPCOMING LESSON - A lesson about how the dynamics of the World Wide Web have led to the prioritisation of the aesthetic value of a mediaeval manuscript - at the expense of its original, unillustrated, less attractive version.

 <!-- more -->